hbatistuzzo/Machine_Learning-Rain_in_Australia/README.md

 - Many variables displaying high normality: temperature, humidity and pressure, as expected.
 - Why is precipitation3pm so different from precipitation9am?
 It looks more reasonable in the morning.
 Inspect the data.
 - Wind data is more finicky.

+---

+# Modelling

+- Currently, our merged dataset has a shape of 142.193 rows x 27 columns.
+It can be trimmed a little bit more.
+- `date` is a particularly useful attribute, especially considering that we have about 10 years of data.
+Embedded in this temporal series is the climate variability in scales ranging from sazonal to inter-annual (and even a parcel of the so called long-term effect due to accelerated heating in the 21st century).
+The effects of seasons and large-scale temporal phenomena such as the ENSO are all modulating the weather described in the dataset.
+That being said, the "date" atribute per se will not affect the model, so for now we can hide it.